welle/JMetaData/README.md

 You can either let the JMetaData lib load its own dll or use yours.

+Current version support windows 32/64 bits and mac OS.
+Linux is not currently supported

 ## How to use it ##

 In the class test.java you'll find a comprehensive example of how to use it.